Chenopodium or Bathua- The Cheapest Nutritious Food

 3. Interesting Facts

-It was also found in China in 5th century AD.
+It was also found in China in the 5th century AD.

-The archeological evidences prove that the North American Blackfoot Indian tribes had been using the plant as a food in early 1600s AD.
+The archeological shreds of evidence prove that the North American Blackfoot Indian tribes had been using the plant as food in the early 1600s AD.

 4. The Plant